suica/write-you-a-typescript/README.md

 - [ ] Revise the document, fix errors/typos
     - [x] Chapter 0: introduction to the course
     - [x] Chapter 1: basics about the type systems
-    - [ ] Chapter 2: basics about implementing a type checker
+    - [x] Chapter 2: basics about implementing a type checker
     - [ ] Chapter 3: the theory of subtyping, and its implementation
     - [ ] Chapter 4: the theory of polymorphism, and its implementation
     - [ ] Chapter 5: the TAT type checker and the type-level programming in TypeScript
 - [ ] Revise the README.md for better introduction
+- [ ] Add search to website
 - [ ] Add issue-based comments to website
 - [ ] Implement the test cases for TAT-F
 - [ ] Implement TAT-F